Lower Back Protocol with Fascial Release

 4. Walking Back Along Either Side of the Spine

 After kneading, I carefully walk my hands up and down on either side of the spine.
 This movement helps stimulate the spinal nerves to activate the parasympathetic nervous system.
 It also loosens up the erector spinae muscles alonside the vertebrae promoting better alignment and flexibility.
 Your erector spinae muscles are the primary extensors that keep you upright, support your posture, and enable spinal extension, lateral flexion, and rotation.
-It’s a gentle but effective way to encourage this muscles complex to support the vertebrae in the lower back.
+It’s a gentle but effective way to encourage this muscle complex to support the vertebrae in the lower back.

 5. Finishing with Light Effleurage